 The Project PRIDE Program begins with summer remediation in Math, English and Reading.
 During the months of July and August and during the school year, personal counseling, field trips, adjustment counseling, academic counseling, guest speakers, workshops, and team building experiences are all important components of the program.

 The goal of the Project PRIDE Program is to instill in each student a drive and a determination to overcome any obstacle or happenstance that would deter him or her from being the absolute best student they can be at Bishop McNamara High School.
-It is during these years of important preparation, the foundations for self esteem and success are permeated, enabling future achievements to be realized.
+It is during these years of important preparation, the foundations for self-esteem and success are permeated, enabling future achievements to be realized.

-The Director of the Project PRIDE Program is Ms. Dannel Wilson at Dannel.Wilson@bmhs.org or 301-735-8401 Ext.
-143.
+The Director of the Project PRIDE Program is Ms. Tia Bell; she can be reached at Tia.Bell@bmhs.org or 301-735-8401 Ext.
+146.

 Enjoy a slideshow of the Project PRIDE Awards Ceremony.